frederic-perez/AmE-dictionary/data/idioms.md

 __the unwashed masses__ The broader general public, especially those of the lower and lower-middle classes. _The film didn’t cause too great a stir with the unwashed masses, but it has been considered a milestone in cinematic achievement among film critics._
 __the usual suspects__ :four: The people one would expect to be involved in something. _Let’s have a game night!
 Call the usual suspects and I’ll order pizza._ _Side vegetables contain all the usual suspects._
 __the very thing__ Exactly what is most ideal, desired, or useful in a particular moment or situation. _I’m telling you, when you’re hungover, a big basket of French fries is the very thing!_ _I have the very thing to wear with a dress that color._ _Harvard students complained about the very thing the Soweto students saw as a privilege: shoolwork._
+__the W__ _slang_ The win.
+Can refer to an actual win, as in sports (recorded in a box score as “W”), or to a success.
+Often used in the phrase “get the W.” _We played sloppy, but all that matters is that we got the W._
 __the wee small hours (of the night/morning)__ The very early hours after midnight. _I was studying for the exam until the wee small hours of the morning, and now I can barely keep my eyes open!_
 __the whole nine yards__
 __the whole shebang__ :four::hammer: